gosang/gosang.github.io/content/posts/security/simplifying-cookie-based-and-token-based-authentication.md

 }
 ```

-# Implementing Cookie-Based Authentication in React Next.js with TypeScript
+# Implementing Cookie-based Authentication in React Next.js with TypeScript

 ## Prerequisites